-43. Financial Risk Management (continued)

-(v) Master netting arrangements
+- (a) Credit risk management (continued) - (v) Master netting arrangements

 To mitigate credit risks, the Group enters into master netting arrangements with same counterparties.
 Netting agreements provide that, if an event of default occurs, all outstanding transactions with the counterparty will be terminated and all amounts outstanding will be settled on a net basis.
 Except for the event of default, all outstanding transactions with the counterparty are settled on a gross basis and generally do not result in offsetting the assets and liabilities in the statement of financial position.